-XI.
+VIII.
 Rules Applicable to All SARP Proceedings

-- a.
-The standard of evidence used to evaluate a report or suspected violation is a "preponderance of the evidence."
-Under this standard, a determination must be made on the basis of whether it is more likely than not that the accused violated the Code of Conduct. - b.
-If any disciplinary action is pending against a student; degrees, grade reports, and transcripts will not be issued until the matter is resolved. - c.
-If the student withdraws from LC while SARP proceedings are in process, any charges against the student will be considered 'pending'.
-The college reserves the right to adjudicate those charges when/if the student returns to LC. - d.
-Proceedings shall normally be conducted in private. - e.
-If a student, without notice, does not appear at a scheduled proceeding, the information in support of the charges shall be presented and considered, even if the student is not present. - f.
-Formal rules of process, procedure, and/or technical rules of evidence, such as those which are applied in criminal or civil court, are not used in Student Code of Conduct proceedings.
+- 1. The standard of evidence used to evaluate a report or suspected violation is a "preponderance of the evidence."
+Under this standard, a determination must be made based on whether it is more likely than not that the accused violated the Code of Conduct.
+Formal rules of process, procedure, and/or technical rules of evidence, such as those applied in criminal or civil court, are not used in Student Code of Conduct proceedings. - 2.
+If any disciplinary action is pending against a student, degrees, grade reports, and transcripts will not be issued until the matter is resolved. - 3.
+If the student withdraws from LC while SARP proceedings are in process, any charges against the student will be considered 'pending.'
+The college reserves the right to adjudicate those charges when/if the student returns to LC. - 4.
+Proceedings shall normally be conducted in private and are considered confidential.

-XII.
+IX.
 Pathways

 The college will respond to violations of the Student Code of Conduct through a variety of pathways, informally and/or formally, with the goal of educating all parties involved.
-The following pathways may be imposed upon any student found to have committed any violation of the Student Code of Conduct other than academic dishonesty:
+The following pathways may be imposed upon any student found to have committed any violation of the Student Code of Conduct: